Store Hours

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Finish your planting by following it with compost and mulch.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Jonesboro Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Jonesboro Garden Center, online, or on our mobile app.
 Let's get growing together.

 2034 Mt Zion Rd